edgardopina/bc-challenge-09/README.md

 1. Create a repository in your GitHUb account, i.e. "readme-generator".
 2. In your local computer, move to the parent Git folder (or create it) where you will install the  _"README.md Generator"_ application.
 4. With the terminal prompt active, clone the application repository into your local repository by entering this command: git clone git@github.com:JoseEPina/bc-challenge-09.git
+5. Navidate to your local bc-challenge-09 folder.
-5. Get **_your_** ssh key from your own repository, as shown here: ![Get your remote SSH key] ('./assets/images/getYourSSH.jpg)
+6. Get **_your_** ssh key from your own repository in GitHub, as shown here: ![Get your remote SSH key] ('./assets/images/getYourSSH.jpg)
-6. Rename your local origin by entering this command: git branch -m origin removeLocal
+7. Rename your local origin by entering this command: git branch -m origin removeLocal
-7. Create a conection to **_your_** repository by entering this command: git remote set-url origin git@github.com:<yourGitHubUserName>
+8. Create a conection to **_your_** repository by entering this command: git remote set-url origin git@github.com:<yourGitHubUserName>
-8. Push to your repository by entering this command: git push origin main
+9. Push to your repository by entering this command: git push origin main
-9. From your local main branch run the application by entering: **_node install_** in the terminal prompt.
+10. From your local main branch run the application by entering: **_node install_** in the terminal prompt.